Chase Corporation (CCF) Dividends

 |Current Price||DDM Fair Value Target:||Forecasted Gain:|

 The Dividend Discount Model (DDM) is a valuation model that attempts to determine a fair share price for a stock, based on the dividend it provides in comparison to several company-specific metrics indicative of the riskiness of the stock and the financial health of the company.
-As for CCF, the dividend discount model StockNews created for the company implies a negative return of 84.84%.
-Digging deeper, the aspects of Chase Corp's dividend discount model that we found most interesting were:
+As for CCF, the dividend discount model StockNews created for the company implies a negative return of 50.49%.
+To help understand and contextualize the model's evaluation of CCF, investors may wish to consider are:

 CCF Dividend Chart